AnarDocs/LibSocWiki/pages/Omani_Uprising_(2011).md

 ## Results

-Although the uprising failed to secure [representative democracy](Representative_Democracy "wikilink") in Oman, it did trigger economic reforms such as:
+Although the uprising failed to secure [representative democracy](Representative_Democracy.md "wikilink") in Oman, it did trigger economic reforms such as:

 - Increasing job creation and unemployment relief programs